Dickinson, located on West Campus, comprises Dickinson Halls A through F, and houses about 800 first-year Blue Hens!

 Community councils are student-run student governments focused on advocacy, programming and community service.
 Every area on campus has its own community council.
 DCC - Dickinson Community Council has hosted Oktoberfest, an outdoor fall celebration; planned Food Fridays, where students are invited to a snack and conversation about improving Dickinson; and collaborates with Rodney Complex to host the annual WESTFEST end of the year carnival!

 - Green Teams

-Green Teams are student-run groups interested in learning more about environmental sustainability & hosting programs to promote environmental sustainability actions in residence halls.
+Green Teams are student-run groups interested in learning more about environmental sustainability & hosting programs to promote environmentally sustainable actions in residence halls.
 The Dickinson Green Team has coordinated Trail Cleanups, and Recycling Rounds!
-The Green Team students have contributed to Dickinson Day with a Potted Plants painting event and are working on hosting an Hour with no Power for Earth Day.
+The Green Team students have contributed to Dickinson Day with a potted plants painting event and are working on hosting an Hour with No Power for Earth Day.
 Learn more about Dickinson's Green Team

 Learn About More On-Campus Involvement & Leadership Opportunities

 Dickinson is named after John Dickinson, a prominent local solicitor and politician who served in the Continental Congress and was a delegate to the U.S. Constitutional Convention of 1787.
 He served as President of Delaware and President of Pennsylvania.